 For our tenants, where an occupational therapist from the appropriate Health & Social Care Trust makes a recommendation, and depending on its feasibility, we undertake bespoke adaptations to our own stock.
 These are often complex adaptations and extensions (external and internal) and may include bedroom or bathroom extensions, provision of ground floor WC and/or ground floor showers, level access showers, access ramps and specialist baths and toilets.
-We have reviewed our major adaptations process and are aiming to reduce the time to deliver these to a target of 52 weeks (following statutory and occupational therapist approvals) by the end of 2020/21.
+We have reviewed our major adaptations process and are aiming to reduce the time to deliver these.

 Minor adaptations, such as handrails and widening of footpaths and alterations to lighting, can be installed without the need for a referral to Health and Social Care.
-In the last three financial years we have carried out over 18,000 minor and major adaptations.
+In the last three financial years we have carried out almost 17,000 minor and major adaptations.

 Housing Associations also provide this service to their own tenants, funded by a 'Disability Adaptation Grant' which is included within the wider Social Housing Development Programme budget.
-During 2018/19 the Housing Executive approved 982 DAG claims (966 minor and 16 major).
-See Chart 6.
+During 2019/20 the Housing Executive approved 1,159 DAG claims (1,150 minor and 9 major).